fehays/GaslightGPT/README.md

 **Local Development:**
 - Ensure all dependencies are installed (`npm install`)
 - Check that your `.env` file exists and contains valid values
-- Verify ports 3001 (API) and 5173 (frontend) are not in use (`lsof -i :3001` on Mac/Linux)
+- Verify ports 3001 (API) and 5173 (frontend) are not in use
-- If you see "EADDRINUSE" errors, another process is using the port - kill it first
+- If you see "EADDRINUSE" errors, kill the process using the port
 - Check browser console for errors (F12 → Console tab)

 **API Errors:**